-Mr. Weidong Chen is a partner of Sloma & Co., a specialised shipping firm based in Shanghai.
-Mr. Chen specializes in bill of lading, charter party, ship sale & purchase, shipbuilding, collision, personal injury, commodities, and insurance matters.
-Mr. Chen has been working for the world's major shipowners, charterers, P&I clubs, insurance companies and traders for over 15 years.
-Mr. Chen is recommended as a leading shipping lawyer in China by Chambers & Partners.
+Mr. Henry Lee is a partner of Sloma & Co., a specialised shipping law firm based in Shanghai and providing services before all Chinese courts.
+Mr. Lee specialises in bill of lading, charterparty, ship sale & purchase, shipbuilding, collision, personal injury, commodities and insurance matters.
+He has been working for international shipowners, P&I Clubs, ship financing banks, insurance companies (including H&M underwriters and liability insurers) and traders for 20 years.
+Mr. Lee is recommended as a leading shipping lawyer in China by Chambers & Partners and the Legal 500.